|

 If there are no devices specified on the command line, all block devices

-will be searched; otherwise, only search the devices specified by the user.
+will be searched; otherwise only the specified devices are searched.

 -